 Start, computer and right click on the CD/DVD Rom with the disk in it, left click explore.
 Look for an setup.exe Right clcik on it, then left click properties, compatibility.
 From the drop down menu select Vista SP2.

 Now right click on the setup.exe, left click run as administrator and see if it installs.When it's done installing, you'll need to restart your computer and the register your fingerprints, again.

-If by chance that does not work, then download Authentec AES2810 and double click on it.
+If by chance that does not work, then download Authentec AES2810 <ADMIN NOTE: Broken link has been removed from this post by Dell> and double click on it.
 See if it installs first.
 If not, then try the Vista SP2 compatibility mode on it.
 You will get through Windows Update an updated driver for it, if my memory serves me correctly.
 So after you install and restart, then register your fingerprints.